sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 Also, a federated identity should be created using the azure cli ( or via the azure portal).

+With the upcoming release of workload identity admission webhook, the label in service account is no longer required starting from v0.15.0.
+The label is now required on the pod instead of the service account.

 ```bash
 az identity federated-credential create \
   --name "kubernetes-federated-credential" \